 Okay, so this one isn’t exactly on the coast, but it’s right near Scarborough State Beach, so it counts!
 This beautiful lofted venue boasts 360 degree views so you will always be able to look out and catch the sunset!
 This venue, located in Narragansett, RI, has a unique square design to it and is covered in windows and beautiful hardwoods.
 You can have your ceremony onsite at Sunset Farm or if you want to keep it coastal, you can say your vows down the road at Point Judith Lighthouse.

 There you have it – 13 of the best nontraditional wedding venues in Rhode Island.
-Now there are a few others that I didn’t mention because even though they’re nontraditional as well, they don’t have any visible examples of weddings happening in them.
+Now there are a few others that I didn’t mention because even though they’re nontraditional as well because they don’t have many visible examples of weddings happening in them.
 It would require a bit more planning on your end, but if you’re up for it here are a few honorable mentions…

 – Foolproof Brewing Company (courtyard)

-Let me know which one is your favorite or if there is any sick nontraditional venue in Rhode Island that I missed?
+Let me know which one is your favorite or if there are any other sick nontraditional venues in Rhode Island that I missed!
+And if you’re looking for a Rhode Island wedding photographer to capture your day look no further!